-Events in 2020 highlighted the importance of access to technology for learning.
+Events over the past two years have highlighted the importance of access to technology for learning.
 Through BYOD we are able to seamlessly extend the classroom beyond school hours.
 At school, bringing their own device enables students to be active participants in a modern, blended learning environment.

-In 2022, we encourage all students to bring their own device to school.
+We encourage all students to bring their own device to school.
 The use of technology enables learning opportunities not available with traditional pen and paper.

-By implementing a 21st Century approach to teaching and learning, Nayland College continues to help students develop the skills they will need in today's world.
+By implementing a 21st century approach to teaching and learning, Nayland College continues to help students develop the skills they will need in today's world.
 BYOD enables schools to offer blended learning programmes that are: